Microgreen Blackout Period for the Home Grower

 This is a great question!

-So great in fact, that we've tested it.
-Not only did we examine the effects of light and darkness on microgreen seeds, but we also tested the need for weight to be added to the top of the tray of newly planted microgreen seeds.
+So great, in fact, that we’ve tested it, we examined the effects of light and darkness on microgreen seeds and tested the need for weight to be added to the top of the tray of newly planted microgreen seeds.

 Below is a teaser photo of the test.

-The results of that test, without a doubt, showed that at least radishes need to be covered or blacked out, and have weight added to the top of the tray.
-For more information, and to see the test results read Should You Cover Microgreen Seeds?
+The test results, without a doubt, showed that at least radishes need to be covered or blacked out and have weight added to the top of the tray.
+For more information and to see the test results read Should You Cover Microgreen Seeds?

-The short answer is that yes, the microgreen blackout period is beneficial for optimal germination and growth.
+The short answer is that the microgreen blackout period is beneficial for optimal germination and growth.

-We've read that some microgreens, such as basil, don't need a blackout period.
-We will test that in the future and edit all of the relevant posts with the outcome.
+We’ve read that some microgreens, such as basil, don’t need a blackout period.
+We will test that in the future and edit all relevant posts with the outcome.

 Again, use the button above to sign-up for updates and not miss the results of our experiments and tests.